progit/progit/ru/03-git-branching/01-chapter3.markdown

 First, let’s say you’re working on your project and have a couple of commits already (see Figure 3-10).

 Insert 18333fig0310.png
 Figure 3-10.
-A short and simple commit history
+A short and simple commit history.

 You’ve decided that you’re going to work on issue #53 in whatever issue-tracking system your company uses.
 To be clear, Git isn’t tied into any particular issue-tracking system; but because issue #53 is a focused topic that you want to work on, you’ll create a new branch in which to work.
 To create a branch and switch to it at the same time, you can run the `git checkout` command with the `-b` switch:

 	$ git checkout -b iss53
 	Switched to a new branch "iss53"

-This is shorthand for
+This is shorthand for:

 	$ git branch iss53
 	$ git checkout iss53